bogdanblare/Rock-scissor-paper/README.md

-# Rock-scissor-paper
+# 🚀 Rock-scissor-paper
 The project [Rock-scissor-paper](https://bogdanblare.github.io/Rock-scissor-paper/) is a web-based game called "Rock, Scissors, Paper."
 It is a classic game where players choose between rock, scissors, or paper, and the outcome is determined by specific rules.

-The main features of this project include:
+# ✨ Features

 1. Game Interface: The project provides a user interface where players can interact with the game.
 It likely includes buttons or options for the player to select their choice (rock, scissors, or paper) and a display area to show the game result.